The anti-competitive forces that foil speedy, affordable broadband

 “They came up with every excuse in the book; from large costs to the fact that their companies could provide that low-income access,” Farrell says.
 “If it had come to a vote we would have won.”
 But it never did come to a vote, and once Farrell left office, the project was quietly shelved.

-The money spent by incumbent ISPs to defeat affordable broadband in San Francisco was relatively modest, and it pales in comparison to the much large sums directed at state legislators around the country.
+The money spent by incumbent ISPs to defeat affordable broadband in San Francisco was relatively modest, and it pales in comparison to the much larger sums directed at state legislators around the country.

 State Senator Scott Weiner, (D-San Francisco), wrote a statute restoring Net Neutrality to California, but his bill was gutted by Assemblyman Miguel Santiago, D-Los Angeles, who chairs the Assembly Conveyance and Communications Committee.
 Santiago received over $66,000 from communications carriers in the several years before this vote, while other Committee members voting for the amendments received from $23,000 to $102,000 each.
 (The meat of the bill was restored by a subsequent vote.)